MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 | **Maximum latency**             | <2s (with 300 FPs)                                                                                                                   |

 > [!NOTE]
 > Windows 10 Team, which runs on Surface Hub 2S does not support the Surface Hub 2 Fingerprint Reader.
 This is because Windows 10 Team is designed to allow multiple users to interact with the device in a conference room environment.
-You now have the option of [migrating from Windows 10 Team to Windows 10 Pro or Windows 10 Enterprise](surface-hub-2s-migrate-os.md), which lets you use Surface Hub 2 much like any other computer.

 ## Windows Hello face recognition